-NEW YORK (REUTERS) - Brooklyn Grange's newest rooftop farm in Sunset Park spans 55,000 square feet of cultivated space.
+NEW YORK (REUTERS) - Brooklyn Grange's newest rooftop farm in Sunset Park spans 55,000 sq ft of cultivated space.

 New York City's largest rooftop farm is sandwiched between views of the Statue of Liberty and the Empire State Building in Brooklyn's Sunset Park.
-Brooklyn Grange Rooftop Farm is Brooklyn Grange's third rooftop farm on top of an eight-story building and spans 55,000 square feet of cultivated space out of a 140,000 square foot rooftop.
+Brooklyn Grange Rooftop Farm is Brooklyn Grange's third rooftop farm on top of an eight-storey building and spans 55,000 sq ft of cultivated space out of a 140,000 sq ft rooftop.

 Brooklyn Grange debuted its first rooftop farm in Long Island City in 2010 and the second at the Brooklyn Navy Yard in 2012.

-The farm grows numerous vegetables, among them tomatoes, leafy greens, peppers and eggplants and sells the produce at farmer's markets, to restaurants as well as having a pickup system where customers visit the farm and receive a weekly bag or box.
-The farm does not use any synthetic fertilisers or pesticides, using only organic material instead.
-The soil is a special kind of mixture of compost and lightweight stone making it more conducive for use on rooftop farms.
+The farm grows numerous vegetables, among them tomatoes, leafy greens, peppers and eggplants, and sells the produce at farmers' markets and to restaurants.
+It also has a pick-up system where customers visit the farm and receive a weekly bag or box.
+The farm does not use synthetic fertilisers or pesticides.
+Instead, it uses only organic materials.
+The soil is a special mixture of compost and lightweight stone, making it more conducive for use at rooftop farms.

-"We have thousands of rooftops and there's many different points of value with doing this, there's interactions with the community, there's all the food we grow and the stormwater management," said Mr Flanner.
+"We have thousands of rooftops and there are many different points of value in doing this; there's interactions with the community, there's all the food we grow and the stormwater management," said Mr Flanner.

 "A huge point of surface area across our city is the impermeable roof surfaces.
 So when the water hits that, it goes down, straight into the system.
 So we can slow it down and absorb millions and millions of gallons on spaces like this."

 City officials have said this could save billions of dollars over 20 years using this and other kinds of green technology instead of relying on so-called grey infrastructure, such as storage tanks and tunnels.